What durable customer relationship is the market is missing?

 Is growth software now cyclical?

 In Technological Revolutions and Financial Capital, Carlota Perez argues that major technologies undergo two phases: an internally-focused boom & bust and an externally-focused distribution of the tech across the broader economy.
-If you think of the dotcom era as the boom & bust, we are now >20 years into the distribution phase.
+If you think of the dotcom era as the boom & bust, we are now >20 years into the distribution phase for software.
+This implies that software businesses continue to get more and more exposed to the macro credit cycle.

 As software permeates cylical end markets, how much growth software is actually cyclical?